 - 32. The Grantee will coordinate with other WIOA partners to ensure non-duplication of service(s) and align activities to the Local Workforce Development Plan for WIOA providers, collaborate to provide supportive services, and partner to promote concurrent enrollment with Title I programs. - 33.
 The Grantee will work collaboratively with other adult education local grantees within a given Local Workforce Development Region to negotiate One-Stop infrastructure cost, and other shared costs. - 34.
 In accordance with the General Education Provisions Act (GEPA), the Grantee will implement specific measures to remove barriers to success and participation in the program's services.
 Specific consideration will be given to persons who may experience a barrier based upon factors such as gender, race, national origin, color, disability, or age. - 35.
 Integrated English Literacy & Civics Education (IELCE) grantees are required to record the students' secondary goals of "Achieve Citizenship Skills and/or Achieve U.S. Citizenship" into OAE data management system and track the completion of these goals (IELCE APPLICANTS ONLY). - 36.
 The Grantee also agrees to: - a. take responsibility for performance that does not meet the standards designated by the OAE; - b. write program improvement plans when designated by OAE; and - c. participate in an agency evaluation/monitoring visit once every three (3) years, involving local and state staff. - 37.
 The undersigned officer understands failure to comply with the above policies and/or requirements may result in a reduction and/or termination of subsequent AEFLA funding. - 38.
 The Grantee certifies that, to the best of his/her knowledge and belief, the debarments statements are true and accurate, and that he/she fully endorses and supports the submission of this application. - 39.
+The Grantee will provide career pathway options to participants if the grantee is operating within an institution that offers postsecondary education and training.
+(State Requirement) - 40.
 If Grantee, in Agency's sole determination, fails or refuses for any reason to perform any of its obligations under this contract or violates the grant policies, procedures or assurances (e.g. fulltime teachers not teaching the hours required by the grant), Agency may impose sanctions as it may deem appropriate.
 Sanctions may include, but not limited to, placing the grantee on a Corrective Action Plan (CAP), cancellation or termination of the contract, repayment of funds to the Agency, reduction in current year funds, reduction in future funds, withholding of payments to Contractor until Contractor complies, or suspension of this contract in whole or in part, and the seeking of other remedies as may be provided by this contract law.
 Any cancellation, termination, or suspension of this contract, if imposed, shall become effective at the close of business on the day of Contractor's receipt of written notice thereof from Agency.